opooladz/Preconditioned-Stochastic-Gradient-Descent/README.md

 #### Blurred: Clear indication of PSGD retaining neuro-plasticity vs SGD.
   * Train for 100 epochs of blur and then for another 100 with standard:
-    * PSGD recover test accuracy of 93.5% -- a 2% decrease compared to a ~11% decrease for SGD
+    * PSGD recover test accuracy of 93.5% with cosine lr sched *a 2% decrease compared to no deficit a ~1% decrease for SGD
+    * With exp decay lr sched and removing the deficit at 100 epochs:
+      * PSGD got
+      * While the reported numbers for SGD was abount 84%

 ### Dataset Setup: